Samsunspor

-Samsunspor is a Turkish professional football club located in the city of Samsun.
-The club was formed through a merger of five clubs: 19 Mayıs, Akınspor, Fener Gençlik, Samsunspor, and Samsunspor Galatasaray.
-The club colours are red and white, and they play their home matches at Samsun Stadium.
+Samsunspor Kulübü (officially Samsunspor Futbol Kulübü Anonim Şirketi) is a Turkish professional association football club based in the city of Samsun, on the southern coast of the Black Sea.
+The club competes in the Süper Lig, the top tier of the Turkish football league system.

-The club finished runners-up for the 2.
-Lig crown in 1968–69, but then yo-yoed between the top two divisions until 1993.
-The club competed in the UEFA Intertoto Cup in 1997 and 1998, and won the Balkans Cup in 1994.
+Established as the football branch of Samsunspor Sports Club, the team attained professional status on 30 June 1965.
+Initially hosting matches at the City Stadium, Samsunspor moved to the 19 Mayıs Stadium in 1975, and since the 2017–18 season have played their home games at the newly constructed Samsun 19 Mayıs Stadium, which has a capacity of over 33,000.

+Samsunspor is the most successful football club from the province of Samsun.
+The club has spent a total of 23 matchdays at the top of the Süper Lig table, ranking seventh in that metric behind clubs such as Galatasaray, Fenerbahçe, Beşiktaş, Trabzonspor, Bursaspor, and Sivasspor.
+Samsunspor ranks eleventh in the all-time Süper Lig table by points and holds the record for the most championships won in the TFF First League, the country's second tier.
+The club has been promoted to the Süper Lig on seven occasions and relegated the same number of times, holding a record in both categories.

+The team traditionally wears red and white kits and maintains a fierce regional rivalry with fellow Black Sea club Trabzonspor.
+Matches against Trabzonspor and other regional sides are referred to as the "Black Sea Derby".

 History

-First Years
+First years

 Samsunspor stepped into professional leagues for the first time in the second football league, today's TFF First League in the 1965–66 season.
-The opponent of Samsunspor, who played the first professional league match on September 5, 1965, was Yeşildirek S.K.
+The opponent of Samsunspor, who played the first professional league match on 5 September 1965, was Yeşildirek S.K.
 Samsunspor won the match 1–0 with the goal scored by Nihat Serçeme.
 Thus Nihat made history as the player who scored Samsunspor's first league goal.
 In this first season of the league, Samsunspor became 5th in the White Group.
 The club also competed in the Turkish Cup that year.
 They reached round two after defeating Güneşspor in the first round, but would go on to lose 2–1 to Petrolspor.
 The following season was more successful, as the club placed second in the 2.
 Lig, six points behind champion Bursaspor.
 In the Turkish Cup, the club reached the semi-finals, defeating Konyaspor, Adanaspor, Manisaspor, Galatasaray, and Fenerbahçe along the way.
 They met Göztepe in the semi-finals, eventually losing 5–2 on aggregate.
 Samsunspor finished second in the 2.
 Lig and were knocked out in the first round of the Turkish Cup in 1967–68.